scummvm/scummvm/backends/platform/atari/readme.txt

 doesn't affect CD (*.wav) playback at all!
 Same applies for speech and sfx.

 The least amount of cycles is spent when:
-- "No music" (or keep it default and choose a native MIDI device) is set in the GUI options; this prevents MIDI sythesis of any kind
+- "No music" as "Preferred device": this prevents MIDI sythesis of any kind
+- "Subtitles" as "Text and speech": this prevents any sampled speech to be mixed
 - all external audio files are deleted (typically *.wav); that way the mixer wont have anything to mix.
 However beware, this is not allowed in every game!